joshuanianji/github-language-colors/README.md

 - "C++" becomes "cpp"
 - "2-Dimensional Array" becomes "lang_2_dimensional_array"

-If you find any are any issues with the language naming, please submit a PR!
+If you find any issues with the language naming, please submit a PR!

 ## Run Locally